 Accomplished North Carolina Lawyers Manage Your Divorce Case

-Firm in New Bern, Havelock and Morehead City delivers sound advice
+Firm in New Bern and Beaufort delivers sound advice

 Skillful advocates outline grounds for absolute divorce and separation

 North Carolina recognizes two types of marriage termination.
 One is absolute divorce, which dissolves the marriage completely.
 The other is divorce from bed and board, which serves as a legal separation that resolves various issues but does not free the spouses to remarry.
 If you have reached the point of no return and are ready for an absolute divorce, North Carolina law can be quite frustrating, because there are only two grounds available:

 - Separation for one year — If you have lived apart from your spouse for one year, and at least one of you has been a North Carolina resident for at least six months, you can get an absolute divorce.

 - Incurable insanity — If your spouse has been diagnosed with a permanent mental illness and you have lived apart for three years, you may be able to get an absolute divorce.
 However, you are required to present testimony on your spouse’s illness from two doctors, one of whom must be a qualified psychiatrist.

 The separation ground does not require either party to allege fault, but it does require that you and your spouse maintain separate residences during the one-year period.
 If you spend even a single night under the same roof, you must start your separation period over at the beginning.

 Many people in unhappy marriages are eager to get more immediate legal protection, so they opt to obtain a divorce from bed and board, also known as a mensa et thoro, as a first step.
 The grounds for this type of legal arrangement are:

 - Abandonment — This occurs when one spouse leaves the marital home without obtaining approval of their husband or wife.